samielsabri/samielsabri.github.io/projects/costa_rica_projects.md

 ---
 layout: default
-title: Volunteering Projects in Costa Rica
+title: Volunteer Projects in Costa Rica
 ---
+During my two years in Costa Rica, attending the United World College, I was engaged in a multitude of volunteer projects.
+This page is an overview of some of my favourite projects.

 <style>
   .section-block {